-You do not need a referral to see a specialist and other network providers.
+You do not need a referral to see a medical specialist, mental/behavioral health specialist, or other network providers.

-In some cases, for specific covered services, your PCP or specialist will need to get approval in advance from our plan (this is called getting "prior authorization").
+In some cases, for specific covered services, your PCP or specialist will need to get approval in advance from our plan (this is called getting prior authorization).
 Please see Chapter 4, Section 2.1 for more information on the services that require prior authorization.

-You do not need prior authorization for some services, such as a screening mammogram or screening colonoscopy.
+- You do not need prior authorization for a screening, such as a screening mammogram or screening colonoscopy.
 In most cases, your radiology site may request a prescription for you to have a screening mammogram.
-Please check with the facility for specifics.

-To find an in-network specialist, visit the Find a Provider tool at www.ibxmedicare.com/providerfinder.
+Please check with the facility for specifics. - To find an in-network medical specialist or mental health/behavioral health specialist, visit www.ibxmedicare.com/directory.